msinkec/scrypt-vanitysearch/README.md

 Deployment code for a contract, that allows for trustless generation of Bitcoin vanity addresses.

-[VanitySearch](https://github.com/JeanLucPons/VanitySearch) optimiztaions (symmetry and endomorphism) are supported.
+[VanitySearch](https://github.com/JeanLucPons/VanitySearch) optimizations (symmetry and endomorphism) are supported.
 The contract itself is written in [sCrypt](https://scrypt.io).

 ## Usage